 Thank you for rating!
 Please vote below and help us build the most advanced adaptive learning platform in medicine

-A 73-year-old man presented to the emergency department with acute substernal chest pain that began a few hours ago.
-The pain was described as a “pressure” that radiated to his left arm.
+A 73-year-old man presents to the emergency department with acute substernal chest pain that began a few hours ago.
+The pain is described as a “pressure” that radiates to his left arm.
 His past medical history is significant for hypertension and hyperlipidemia.
 He is on chlorthalidone for his hypertension and simvastatin for hyperlipidemia.
 He has a 30 pack-year history of smoking and drinks 1-2 beers on weekends.
-His EKG showed 2-mm ST elevations in the anterior precordial leads and he was given the proper medications and sent for emergency revascularization.
-Seven days later, he developed dyspnea that worsened in the supine position.
-Bibasilar crackles were heard on pulmonary auscultation.
-Cardiac exam revealed a new 3/6 holosystolic murmur best heard at the left sternal border.
+His EKG shows ST depressions in the anterior precordial leads and he is given the proper medications and sent for emergency revascularization.
+Seven days later, he develops dyspnea that worsens in the supine position.
+Bibasilar crackles are heard on pulmonary auscultation.
+Cardiac exam reveals a new 3/6 holosystolic murmur best heard at the left sternal border.
 What is the most likely etiology of this patient’s new symptoms?

 Ventricular wall aneurysm

 A 27-year-old male with a history of injection drug use has been feeling short of breath and fatigued for the past several weeks.
 He is having trouble climbing the stairs to his apartment and occasionally feels like his heart is racing out of control.
 His past medical history is most notable for a previous bout of infective endocarditis after which he was lost to follow-up.
 On exam, you note that his carotid pulse has rapid rise and fall.
 Which of the following would you also expect to find?